syarbeats/springboot-restapi-mongodb/README.md

 # Simple Springboot Rest API with Basic Authention and MongoDB as Database Provider
-This project used Swagger-ui to manage API list with its basic authentication hardcoded in SwaggerConfig bean.
+This project used Swagger-ui to manage API list with its basic authentication hardcoded (admin:admin123) in SwaggerConfig bean.
-You can set this Authentication on the fly with remove apikey at SecurityConfiguration Bean in SwaggerConfig bean.
+You can set this Authentication on the fly by remove apikey at SecurityConfiguration in SwaggerConfig bean.
+Don't forget to register user with username admin, with password admin123 firstly in frontend application.
+This account will be used by swagger-ui authentication (harcodded in SwaggerConfig Bean), you can change swagger-ui authentication as you wish.

 ## The Stacks:
 1. Springboot 2.1.6